Web3XYZ/Readem/README.md

    * Implementing a free book crawler service based on python technology aws s3 and building a free e-book library.

-   * Implement server-side based on golang technology to maintain data synchronization on the app side.
+   * Implementing server-side based on golang technology to maintain data synchronization on the app side.

    * Realization of wallet account system based on web3 technology.

-   * Random casting of NFT based on web3 and IPFS technology.
+   * Random generation of NFT based on web3 and IPFS technology.

 # UI Design
   Web UI